 Reebok Legacy Lifter 2 Price

-Out of the box, the Reebok Legacy Lifter 2s are going to cost you $200 USD.
+Out of the box, the Reebok Legacy Lifter 2s are going to cost you $200.
 Fortunately, you can find this model in a variety of retail shopping settings for less than its original price.
 On Amazon and Reebok, a few colorways are marked down which can help you save a few bucks.

 Reebok Legacy Lifter 2 Construction Details

 If you’re interested in the Reebok Legacy Lifter 2’s construction, I’ve provided some key details for this model below.
-If you’re interested in seeing a visual breakdown of this weightlifting shoe’s construction, then skip to 6:06 in the video above!

 - Textile Upper